andresfelipear/ChallengeInterview/README.md

 > - Unmounting (componentWillUnMount)

 ### What is the difference between a Container and a Component?
-> a presentational component is usually a component that just display data (return), doesn't have any functionality more that render something in the UI (how things looks).
+> A presentational component is usually a component that just display data (return), doesn't have any functionality more that render something in the UI (how things looks).
 Otherwise, a container component is a more complex component that have functionality (js, manage states, etc) and also render something in the UI (how things works)

 ---
 ---